-CHEFA's net position (which recognizes the CCDC loss of \$137) decreased \$922 for the fiscal year resulting from operating income of \$1,941 net of nonoperating expenses (including grants and childcare expenses) of \$3,058 offset by investment income of \$195.
+CHEFA's net position (which recognizes the CCDC loss of \$39) increased \$797 for the fiscal year resulting from operating income of \$3,848 net of nonoperating expenses (including grants and childcare expenses) of \$3,079 offset by investment income of \$28.

-- CHESLA's net position increased by \$451 for the fiscal year resulting from operating income of \$9,402 net of operating expenses of \$10,806, offset by investment income of \$1,855. - CSLF's net position increased \$1,321 for the fiscal year, resulting from operating income of \$1,732 and nonoperating expenses of \$500 in contributions to CHESLA, offset by investment income of \$89. - CHESLA's loan activity during the fiscal year was the issuance of new loans, net of returns, totaling \$23,350 from the in-school loan program and \$2,256 from the Refi CT program.
-Payments received of \$22,105, net of adjustments, include \$19,643 from the in-school loans and the remainder from the Refi CT loans. - CSLF received loan payments of \$30,368 during the fiscal year. - CHESLA issued debt of \$26,955 to be used for in-school loans and refinancing of prior bonds. - CSLF's bonds payable decreased by \$27,800 from voluntary redemptions made during the year.
+- CHESLA's net position decreased by \$840 for the fiscal year resulting from operating revenues of \$8,763 net of operating expenses of \$9,672, offset by investment income of \$69. - CSLF's net position increased \$1,126 for the fiscal year, resulting from operating income of \$1,623 and nonoperating expenses of \$500 in contributions to CHESLA, offset by investment income of \$3. - During fiscal year 2021, CHEFA disbursed three revolving loans totaling \$150.
+Principal repayment and interest on the loans are received quarterly.
+Loan receivable (net allowance for loan loss) for the fiscal year is \$100. - CHESLA's loan activity during the fiscal year was the issuance of new loans, net of returns, totaling \$18,499 for both the in-school loan and Refi CT programs.
+Payments received totaled \$25,958, net of adjustments for both programs. - CSLF received loan payments of \$23,394 during the fiscal year. - CHESLA issued debt of \$34,255 to be used for in-school loans and refinancing of prior bonds - CSLF's bonds payable decreased by \$22,000 from voluntary redemptions made during the year.